saylesss88/nix-book/src/nixpkgs/local_package.md

 Ad-hoc semi-regular structure, if you need to make a new package we first make a directory with the name of the package and a `default.nix` in said directory:

+> ❗ NOTE: In this example we will use the `misc` directory, it is now
+> recommended to use the `by-name` directory.
+Explained further down.

 ## Create your Package directory and a `default.nix`

 ```bash